 I’m Alison Clarke (usually called Ali), a New Zealand historian living on the beautiful Otago Peninsula, Dunedin.
-I work half-time at the Hocken Collections, and spend the rest of my working life on various history projects – see the ‘historical interests’ and ‘publications’ pages for more details.
+I work in the archives at the Hocken Collections, and have been involved in various history projects – see the ‘historical interests’ and ‘publications’ pages for more details.

-I’ve been blogging for a couple of years at University of Otago 1869-2019 about my current major project, a 150th anniversary history of that university, and I also write the occasional post for The Hocken Blog.
+I started blogging in 2013 at University of Otago 1869-2019 about the major project of researching and writing a 150th anniversary history of that university, and I also write the occasional post for The Hocken Blog.
 The inspiration to start the university history blog came from my experience with my previous book, Born to a changing world: childbirth in nineteenth-century New Zealand.
-After the book came out people got in touch with interesting additional information on some of the women I’d written about, and helped me identify a photograph of a previously unidentified woman and baby.
+After that book came out people got in touch with interesting additional information on some of the women I’d written about, and helped me identify a photograph of a previously unidentified woman and baby.
 This brought home to me the value of sharing research before formal publication!

-I’ve started this blog so I can share stories about some of my ‘other’ research – in other words, not the history of the university stuff.
-Sometimes it will be information relating to new projects, and sometimes something new on an older research topic.
-Sometimes posts will simply relate to some obscure topic or other I feel the urge to write about!
+I started this blog in 2015 so I could share stories about some of my ‘other’ research – in other words, not the history of the university stuff.
+Sometimes it relates to new projects, and sometimes something new on an older research topic.
+Sometimes posts simply relate to some obscure topic or other I feel the urge to write about!
 Happy reading, and your comments on anything I write here are most welcome.
 You can also find me on twitter – @clarke_ali – where I post cat photos and the occasional other item.

 This is a personal blog.
 The views and opinions expressed are those of the author and do not necessarily represent the views of the University of Otago.